-Poor interpersonal skills can cost the organisation serious money and more significantly, unnecessary judgmental errors.
-The line manager is the one who should understand a team member’s individual strengths, weaknesses, skills and so should be capable of navigating the labyrinth decision making processes.
+Poor interpersonal skills can cost the organization serious money and more significantly, unnecessary judgmental errors.
+The line manager understands an employee’s strengths, weaknesses, skills and should be capable of navigating the labyrinth decision making processes.
 Failure in this key area will result in wasted opportunities.
-Like the HR is not to be treated as the “Administration or Personnel” Department of the organisation, a line manager’s focus cannot solely be on the welfare of his individual team members.
-It is therefore extremely important for Line Managers to be fitted out with tools that assist them to keep one eye on individuals while not losing focus of the department/team’s business goals and objectives.
+The HR is not to be treated as the “Administration or Personnel” Department of the organization.
+Similarly, a line manager’s focus cannot solely be on the welfare of his team members.
+Therefore, it’s extremely important for Line Managers to be provided with tools that assist them to keep track of individuals.
+Also, it is essential to not lose the focus of the team’s business goals and objectives.

-An easy to use software that provides for an open single platform view of a global yet micro view of the team and the individual will provide that all needed multipurpose tool kit to allow the line manager perform to the best of his/her abilities.
+An easy to use software that provides for an open single platform view of a global yet micro view of the team and the individual will provide that all needed multipurpose tool kit allows the line manager to perform to the best of his/her abilities.